manikandan-ravikiran/market-duke-attribute-recognition/README.md

 Note that the though there are 7 and 8 attributes for lower-body clothing and upper-body clothing, only one color is labeled as yes (2) for an identity.

+# PETA Dataset
+Details of PETA in  http://mmlab.ie.cuhk.edu.hk/projects/PETA.html

 ## Evaluation
-To evaluate, please repfer to the code [here](https://github.com/vana77/Market-1501_Attribute)
+To evaluate, please repfer to the code [here](https://github.com/vana77/Market-1501_Attribute) and http://mmlab.ie.cuhk.edu.hk/projects/PETA.html

 ## Citation

-Please see original annotation creators website https://github.com/vana77/DukeMTMC-attribute/
+Please see original annotation creators website https://github.com/vana77/DukeMTMC-attribute/ and http://mmlab.ie.cuhk.edu.hk/projects/PETA.html

 ## Dataset Licence
 Please follow the [LICENSE_DukeMTMC-attribute](https://github.com/vana77/DukeMTMC-attribute/blob/master/LICENSE_DukeMTMC-attribute.txt).
 You are free to share, create and adapt the DukeMTMC-reID dataset, in the manner specified in the license.